 addicted parents.
 The number of children living in state custody in North Dakota has soared because of drug addiction, a crisis that she said has hit their Native American population particularly hard.

 "When we look at people who have been traumatized as children, they have a much higher rate of addiction as an adult," Heitkamp said.
 To break the cycle, Heitkamp said, the nation must address the drug problem as early in life as possible.

 Part of that solution rests in the nation's foster-care systems, which are seeking more families like McLaughin's.

 McLaughin and her husband, a former fire chief, originally wanted to become foster parents after their two daughters left the house, saying they still had energy and love to give children.
 They mostly took in teenagers, whose portraits still adorn their walls.
 But when their daughter became addicted to opioids and other drugs, they decided to care for her young son.

-Then Maine, desperate for help with young children, asked the couple whether they could care for another infant.
-They obliged, welcoming the young girl into their family.
+Then Maine, desperate for help with young children, asked the couple whether they could care for another.
+They obliged, welcoming the baby girl into their family.

 "We definitely feel we are blessed.
 It's hard work, it's tiring work, but we feel we are blessed," McLaughin said.
 "They keep us young, and we couldn't imagine our lives without little ones running around."

 Bever reported from Washington.